 If you are planning on sharing loops here make sure you read and understand everything written here before uploading so that your loops dont get rejected and removed.

-Some of the things I say here might seem obvious, overly fussy or pointless but you would be surprised at the types of things people upload or the things they get confused with.
+Some of the things we say here might seem obvious, overly fussy or pointless but you would be surprised at the types of things people upload or the things they get confused with.

 How do I upload loops, I'm not allowed